 How can I get information regarding my case?

 Call the detective assigned to your case for an update.
-The division's administrative assistant may also be able to answer your questions and can be reached at (919) 319-4523.
+The division's police intelligence specialist may also be able to answer your questions and can be reached at (919) 319-4523.

 What happens with my case after it is assigned to a detective?